Navigation

 What is an Ombuds?

+An Ombuds is one who assists individuals and groups in the resolution of concerns or conflicts.
 The name “ombudsman” (om budz man) comes from Swedish and literally means “representative.”
 Originally: “an official appointed by the Swedish parliament to investigate complaints against… central government and the civil service” (Oxford English Dictionary).
-Currently, at the most fundamental level, an Ombuds is one who assists individuals and groups in the resolution of concerns or conflicts.

 • Confidentially listen to you and your concern